 In eminent domain cases, the agency seeking to claim the property for public use will have already determined the value of the property.
 They will then use that amount to issue a monetary offer.

 If negotiations fail, the agency will file a condemnation suit in court stating its reason for taking the property and the amount they are offering.
+The court determines the fair compensation the property owner should receive based on evidence presented during the proceedings.
+This compensation aims to provide the property owner with just and reasonable compensation for their loss.

 In many cases, it is best to consult with your real estate attorney and reject the first offer if you feel it is unfair.